flp413/flp413/README.md

 - 🌍 Curious world explorer and enthusiast
 - 🚀 Always eager to learn new algorithms and technologies
-- 📖 Master in Computer Science and Informatics
+- 📖 Pursuing Master's degree in Computer Science and Informatics
 - 🎓 Faculty of Computer and Information Science, University of Ljubljana
 - 💼 Currently working on web applications and mobile solutions